MicrosoftDocs/cpp-docs/docs/cppcx/ref-classes-and-structs-c-cx.md

  When you declare a public destructor, the compiler generates the code so that the ref class implements `Platform::IDisposable` and the destructor implements the `Dispose` method. `Platform::IDisposable` is the C++/CX projection of `Windows::Foundation::IClosable`.
 Never explicitly implement these interfaces.

 ## Inheritance
  Platform::Object is the universal base class for all ref classes.
 All ref classes are implicitly convertible to Platform::Object and can override [Object::ToString](../cppcx/platform-object-class.md#tostring).
-However, the [!INCLUDE[wrt](../cppcx/includes/wrt-md.md)] inheritance model not intended as a general inheritance model; in C++/CX this means that a user-defined public ref class cannot serve as a base class.
+However, the Windows Runtime inheritance model not intended as a general inheritance model; in C++/CX this means that a user-defined public ref class cannot serve as a base class.

  If you are creating a XAML user control, and the object participates in the dependency property system, then you can use `Windows::UI::Xaml::DependencyObject` as a base class.